Formal Verification of Obstacle Avoidance and Navigation of Ground Robots: Liveness Verification of Ground Robot Navigation

 \paragraph{Modeling}

-We say that the robot reached the waypoint when it stops inside a region of size $\Delta_g$ around the waypoint.
-That is: \begin{inparaenum}[(i)] \item at least one execution enters the goal region, and \item all executions stop before exiting the goal region $p_g + \Delta_g$. \end{inparaenum} The liveness property $\psi_\text{wp}$ \eqref{eq:waypoint:liveness} characterizes these conditions formally.
+We say that the robot reached the waypoint when it stops inside a region of size $2\Delta_g$ around the waypoint.
+That is: \begin{enumerate*}[label=\emph{(\roman*)}] \item at least one execution enters the goal region, and \item all executions stop before exiting the goal region $\pg + \Delta_g$. \end{enumerate*} The liveness property $\psi_\text{wp}$ \eqref{eq:waypoint:liveness} characterizes these conditions formally.

-\begin{model}
+\begin{model*}

-\end{model}
+\end{model*}

-\begin{remark} The liveness property $\psi_\text{wp}$ \eqref{eq:waypoint:liveness} is formulated as a conjunction of two constraints: at least one run enters the goal region $\didia{\textit{dw}_\text{wp}}p_g - \Delta_g < p_r$, while none exits the goal region on the other end $\dibox{\textit{dw}_\text{wp}}p_r < p_g + \Delta_g$.
+\begin{remark} The liveness property $\psi_\text{wp}$ \eqref{eq:waypoint:liveness} is formulated as a conjunction of two formulas: at least one run enters the goal region $\didia{\textit{dw}_\text{wp}}\,\pg - \Delta_g < \pr$, while none exit the goal region on the other end $\dibox{\textit{dw}_\text{wp}}\,\pr < \pg + \Delta_g$.
 In particular, there is a run that will stop inside the goal region, which, explicitly, corresponds to extending formula \eqref{eq:waypoint:liveness} to the following liveness property: